Latent Video Diffusion Models for High-Fidelity Long Video Generation

-To overcome these limitations, we leverage diffusion models (DMs)\cite{ddpm}, another class of generative models that achieve impressive performance in various image synthesis tasks\cite{adm, dalle-2, glide, imagen, ldm}.
-However, directly extending DMs to video synthesis requires substantial computational resources\cite{video-dm, mcvd}.
+To overcome these limitations, we leverage diffusion models (DMs)~\cite{ddpm}, another class of generative models that achieve impressive performance in various image synthesis tasks~\cite{adm, dalle-2, glide, imagen, ldm}.
+However, directly extending DMs to video synthesis requires substantial computational resources~\cite{video-dm, mcvd}.
 Besides, most of the text-to-video generation models are not available to the public~\cite{imagen-video, make-a-video, magicvideo, video-dm}, which hinders the research progress of this field.
-To tackle these problems, we devise LVDM, an efficient video diffusion model in the latent space via a 3D autoencoder and performing denoising and diffusion processes in this low-dimensional space.
-In addition, to generate long-range videos, we introduce conditional latent prediction and interpolation diffusion models that can extend videos far beyond the training length.
+To tackle these problems, we devise LVDM, an efficient video diffusion model in the latent space of videos and we achieve state-of-the-art results via the simple base LVDM model.
+In addition, to further generate long-range videos, we introduce a hierarchical LVDM framework that can extend videos far beyond the training length.
 However, generating long videos tends to suffer the performance degradation problem.
-To mitigate this issue, we propose conditional latent perturbation, which are pivotal for slowing the performance degradation over time.
+To mitigate this issue, we propose conditional latent perturbation \ytyn{and unconditional guidance}, which effectively slow the performance degradation over time.
 Ultimately, our framework surpasses many previous works in short and long video generation and establishes new state-of-the-art performance on three datasets.
 We also provide additional results for text-to-video generation as an extension.
 Notably, our codes and pre-trained models will be publicly available as an efficient diffusion baseline model for video synthesis and downstream video editing tasks.

-In sum, our work makes the following contributions: \begin{itemize} \item We introduce \modelname, a novel and efficient diffusion-based framework for video synthesis, which can jointly perform unconditional generation, autoregressive self-extension, and hierarchical interpolation\CUT{ in one joint framework}, facilitating rendering arbitrary-long videos. \item We propose a hierarchical framework that operates in the video latent space, enabling our models to generate longer videos beyond the training length further. \item We propose \textit{conditional latent perturbation} technique for autoregressive diffusion models, which distinctly mitigates the problem of quality degradation during long video generation. \item We achieve state-of-the-art results on three datasets and both short and long video generation settings.
-We also provide appealing results for open-domain text-to-video generation, demonstrating the effectiveness of our method. \end{itemize}
+In sum, our work makes the following contributions: \begin{itemize} \item We introduce \modelname, an efficient diffusion-based baseline approach for video generation by firstly compressing videos into tight latents. \item We propose a hierarchical framework that operates in the video latent space, enabling our models to generate longer videos beyond the training length further. \item We propose \textit{conditional latent perturbation} and \textit{unconditional guidance} for mitigating the performance degradation issue during long video generation. \item Our model achieves state-of-the-art results on three benchmarks in both short and long video generation settings.
+We also provide appealing results for open-domain text-to-video generation, demonstrating the effectiveness and generalization of our models. \end{itemize}